 There are 164 resupplying centers along the trail.
 You can access different places from the resupply centers.
 If you are at Mountain Crossings at Walasi in Georgia, you can access the following spots: Whitley Gap Shelter, Bull Gap, Jarrard Gap, Slaughter Creek Campsite, Blood Mountain Shelter, Dockery Lake Trail, and A.T.
 Hiker Hostel.

 Each resupply center is presented with a sign and map on the app.
 There are some features that do not have locations at the moment, but you are provided with elevation profile and geographical details.
 The app also clear states what you can find at each resupply center.
 For instance, there is a water source at Bull Gap, while there is food source at Dills Food City.
+Don’t forget that you can make your own snacks on the way.
+Check our easy DIY trail mix for a more nutritious option,

 There are 115 towns at your disposal along the trail.
 There are details provided on each town.
 All you have to do is click on the arrow.
 You will find useful info under each town section.
 If you click on Helen, GA icon, you will be redirected to the information page.
 Just below the headline of the page, which is the name of the town, there are icons indicating the various services available in the area.